-if you happen upon one of the works of cacao rocks in athens, their colorful and unique style will most certainly leave an impression on you. in fact, the corfu-born artist picked up the spray can for the first time at the tender age of 12. he told me about the athens scene and how he became part of it, his artistic inspiration and thought on the political situation. find out more on his blog and check his flickr for new works
+If you happen upon one of the many artworks of Cacao Rocks in the streets of Athens, their colorful and unique style will most certainly leave an impression on you.
+In fact, the Corfu-born artist picked up the spray can for the first time at the tender age of 12.
+He talked to me about the Athens street art scene and how he became part of it, his artistic inspiration, and thoughts on the current political situation.
+Find out more on his blog and check his flickr for new works.

-how would you describe your involvement in the athens scene? do you collaborate with other artists?
+How would you describe your involvement in the Athens street art scene?
+Do you collaborate with other artists?

-i first see the place and then i think of the piece! the architecture and the environment inspire me a lot and most times i work freestyle without sketchbooks and stuff. some times i change ideas wile i’m painting.
+I first see the place and then I think of the piece!
+The architecture and the environment inspire me a lot and most times I work freestyle without sketchbooks and stuff.
+Sometimes I change ideas while I’m painting.

-this interview was conducted via mail in july 2013.
+This interview was conducted via email in July 2013.